 Courtesy of George, our volunteer we have a new grounds plan which can be viewed by clicking here.

 Buildings and Chapel

-With one main building and cloister area and another known as ‘The Cottages’ we are also blessed with having a Chapel which is believed to have begun life as a gatehouse before becoming a barn and then finally to a chapel.
-In this beautiful 15th Century building we hold four services a day to which all are welcome – we hold the Eucharist twice a week; midday on Wednesday and 6pm on Sundays.
+With one main building and cloister area and another known as ‘The Cottages’, we are also blessed with having a Chapel which is believed to have begun life as a gatehouse before becoming a barn and then finally a chapel.
+In this beautiful 15th-century building we hold four services a day to which all are welcome – we hold the Eucharist twice a week; midday on Wednesday and 6pm on Sunday.

-As with our vegetables we are trying to be self-sufficient in our meat and eggs.
+As with our vegetables, we are trying to be self-sufficient in our meat and eggs.
 We regularly have pigs and lambs who keep our freezers well stocked.
-We have two Jacob ewes and a South down ewe.
-We are hoping to increase out flock this year or early next year.
+We have six ewes at the moment.
 Our chickens are rescued battery hens and now enjoy an extensive enclosure.

 We have also succesfully reared our own chicks both from under the hen and also using our incubator.
 We use an incubator because the breed of chicken used by battery farmers have had the genes bred for laying and not for sitting so they do not remain long enough for the chicks to hatch.